Mitral Valve Regurgitation

 You will be hooked up to a heart-lung machine.
 This machine will act as your heart and lungs during the surgery.

 The surgeon makes a cut (incision) down the middle of your chest.
-To reach your heart, the doctor separates the breastbone.
+To reach your heart, the surgeon separates the breastbone.

 The surgeon takes out your mitral valve.
-He or she replaces it with a new valve.
+They replace it with a new valve.

 The surgery team takes you off the heart-lung machine.